ros-maritime/community/README.md

 ### Meetings

 * Regular WG Meeting: First Tuesday of every month at 8AM PST
-  * Meetings Annoucement: One week before the meeting at ROS Discourse
+  * Meetings Announcement: One week before the meeting at ROS Discourse
-  * Outputs of the meetings: Recording and minutes of the meeting at ROS Discorse
+  * Outputs of the meetings: Recording and minutes of the meeting at ROS Discourse

 ### Communication Channels